 Outcomes + Objectives

-- apply problem solving and critical judgement skills required of competent citizens in an increasingly technological society.
+1. apply problem solving and critical judgment skills to benefit an increasingly technological society;

 (a) an ability to apply knowledge of mathematics, science, and engineering